The NYPD's Surveillance and Targeting of Muslims in New Jersey

-After allegations of unlawful surveillance were reported to the public, the Muslim Advocates and CCR filed Hassan v. the City of New York, a legal challenge alleging that the Program’s targeting of Muslims in New Jersey violates the First and Fourteenth Amendments.
+After allegations of unlawful surveillance were reported to the public, Muslim Advocates and CCR filed Hassan v. the City of New York, a legal challenge alleging that the program’s targeting of Muslims in New Jersey violates the First and Fourteenth Amendments.

 Among the people represented in Hassan are a decorated Iraq war veteran, current and former Rutgers University students, the parent organization of the Muslim Student Associations of Rutgers University (Newark and New Brunswick campuses), a coalition of New Jersey mosques, and the owners and proprietors of a grade-school for Muslim girls.
 Hassan is the first direct legal challenge brought by a broad group of American Muslims from a variety of ethnic and racial backgrounds who have been victims of discriminatory police surveillance by the NYPD.

 In February 2014, a federal court dismissed the case and ruled that by breaking the stories on the NYPD’s secret surveillance program, it was the Associated Press and not the NYPD, who actually engaged in the discriminatory and unlawful surveillance, that caused the Hassan plaintiffs’ harm.
 What‘s worse, the Court accepted the City’s view that there is no effective way to do counterterrorism policing without profiling the entire Muslim community.

 Plaintiffs appealed to the Third Circuit, which heard oral argument in January 2015.
 In October 2015, the Third Circuit Court of Appeals issued a strong opinion in our clients' favor that reversed and remanded the case back to the district court.

 Learn more: Hassan v. the City of New York.